twooldridge/workshop/results.md

 ```
 By default, snpArcher removes SNPs with ReadPosRankSum < -8.0, FS > 60, SOR > 3, MQ < 40, and MQRankSum < -12.5.
 A couple of these rules change for indels.

-It can be interesting to explore the distributions of some of these metrics, and get a sense of how much data we might be 'losing'.
+It can be interesting to explore the distributions of some of these metrics, and get a sense of overall data quality.
 Let's load this in R and visualize:

 ```
 snpqc =